 ii) very rich.

 Little-known fact: The tallest building in the world — Burj Khalifa– was supposed to be named Burj Dubai, but renamed to its current name to honour UAE’s then-president, Abu Dhabi’s then-emir — Sheik Khalifa bin Zayed al-Nayan.
-It was because Abu Dhabi took out $10 billion to bail Dubai out as Dubai was close to going bankrupt at that time.
+It was because Abu Dhabi took out $10 billion to bail Dubai out when Dubai was close to going bankrupt at that time.

 At the serviced apartment we stayed at in Abu Dhabi, there were at least 2 swimming pools.
 At one pool, there can be more than 1 lifeguard on duty at any one time.
 It’s like.. a resort!

-The people are so rich, they just discard their Porsches and cars at carparks.
+Abu Dhabi’s people are so rich, they simply discard their Porsches and cars at carparks.

 The truth is, in UAE, bankruptcy is a crime.
 You’re not allowed to default on payments to banks etc. If you do, you’ll get arrested.
 Which means you’ll go to jail.
 Before that happens, the people abandon their possessions and flee the country.
 These cars were at the airport’s carpark!

 People are well-mannered.

 There’re less than 2.8 million people living in Abu Dhabi, of which only 20% are locals while the rest are foreigners, just to give you a sampling of Abu Dhabi’s inhabitants.
 Everyone was pretty much respectful and civilized.